MaDmaxX4/banking-system.io/README.md

 2. Transaction table records all transfers happened along with their time.

 Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.

-The apache server was set to run on port 8080 of localhost. and mysql was set on port 3306.

 The data base credentials can be seen in config.php